Cornwall Park timeline

-The Cornwall Park Trust Board held its first meeting to commence management of the park in fulfillment of Sir John’s vision.
+The Cornwall Park Trust Board held its first meeting to commence management of the park in fulfilment of Sir John’s vision.

-American landscape architect Austin Strong works closely with Sir John Logan Campbell to create a park plan and landscape design to be enjoyed by all New Zealanders.
-The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenity whilst highlighting the natural beauty of the slopes of Maungakiekie
+American landscape architect Austin Strong works closely with Sir John to create a park plan and landscape design to be enjoyed by all New Zealanders.
+The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenity whilst highlighting the natural beauty of the slopes of Maungakiekie.

 The Auckland Golf Club, of which Sir John was president, is allowed to lease a portion of Cornwall Park on a temporary basis.